WHAT IS Temporary Protected Status (TPS)?

 - Ongoing armed conflict (such as civil war)

 - An environmental disaster (such as an earthquake or a hurricane), or an epidemic (such as an Ebola outbreak)

 - Other extraordinary and temporary conditions that do not conflict with national interests

 The Secretary of Homeland Security may designate a country’s TPS for 6, 12, or 18 months.
 The Secretary may extend a country’s TPS period after the original 6, 12, or 18-month period ends.
 There is no limit on how many times a country’s TPS designation may be extended.

 The Secretary of Homeland Security must make a decision whether to extend TPS or not for a designated country at least 60 days before the current expiration date.
 If the Secretary is unable to make a decision before the 60-day deadline, the country’s TPS designation is automatically extended for another 6 months.
 The Secretary may still make a decision whether to extend TPS or not at least 60 days before the new expiration date for that country.

-TPS does not provide a pathway to lawful permanent resident status; however, TPS beneficiaries may request adjustment of status or apply for other immigration benefits which they may qualify for.
+TPS does not provide a pathway to lawful permanent resident status; however, TPS beneficiaries may request an adjustment of status or apply for other immigration benefits which they may qualify for.

-WHO ARE ELIGIBLE FOR TPS?
+WHO IS ELIGIBLE FOR TPS?